• Store

 • Champagne & crown corks

-The cork of a champagne bottle, like all corks, has an elongated cylindrical shape to begin with.
-The well-known mushroom shape...
+The cork of a champagne bottle, like all corks, has an elongated, cylindrical shape at the beginning.
+The familiar mushroom shape...

 • Cuvée